-Threat Modeling for HIPAA
+Threat modeling for HIPAA

 Are you responsible for safeguarding sensitive healthcare data?
 If so, ensuring compliance with Health Insurance Portability and Accountability Act (HIPAA) should be high on your list of priorities.
 By conducting a thorough threat modeling exercise, you can identify potential risks and vulnerabilities in your healthcare system’s architecture, helping you implement effective security controls before it’s too late.